 “I want our teams to be recognized as ones that work hard, play together and play the game the right way.
 We will respect the game, the opponent and the process of improving as individuals and as a team.
 I believe that the saying ‘Character is who you are when nobody is watching’ will be very true of both our basketball players and our golfers.”

-Hunter resides in York with his wife Annie and their daughter Kelsey.
+Hunter resides in York with his wife Annie and their daughters Kelsey and Emma.

 |Title:||Asst.
 Men's Basketball Coach|

 Nate Bollinger enters his first season as an assistant coach on the Spartan men's basketball staff in 2014-15.
 He brings a wealth of basketball knowledge and experience as he finished out an outstanding collegiate playing career in 2014.